★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do Stocknear and The Wall Street Journal (WSJ) cover?

-Both cover Stocks, and ETFs.
-Stocknear also includes Options.
-The Wall Street Journal (WSJ) adds coverage for Mutual Funds, Bonds, Commodities, and Currencies.
+Both cover stocks and ETFs.
+Stocknear also handles options.
+The Wall Street Journal (WSJ) adds mutual funds, bonds, and commodities on top.

 Do Stocknear and The Wall Street Journal (WSJ) offer real-time data?